Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models: Introduction

 \section{Introduction}

 Many machine learning studies assume that training and test data are independent and identically distributed (\textit{i.i.d}).
 However, this \textit{i.i.d} assumption does not always hold in real-world scenarios where distribution shifts between training and test data occur frequently.
-Thus, traditional machine learning models often show poor performance on unseen domains shifted from source (training) domains~\citep{quinonero2008dataset,torralba2011unbiased}.
+Thus, traditional machine learning models often show poor performance on unseen domains shifted from source (training) domains~\cite{quinonero2008dataset,torralba2011unbiased}.
 To tackle this problem, \textit{domain generalization} has attracted much attention recently.

-The main goal of domain generalization is to build generalized models that also perform the target task (\textit{e.g.,} classification) well on unseen domains (\textit{e.g.,} painted images) when only source domains (\textit{e.g.,} realistic images) are accessible during model optimization.
-Early domain generalization studies~\citep{muandet2013domain,ganin2016domain,li2018domain} have focused on learning domain-invariant representations across the source domains.
-However, \citet{gulrajani2021in} have recently shown that simple empirical risk minimization (ERM)~\citep{vapnik1999nature} outperforms the previous methods on \textsc{DomainBed}, a benchmark for domain generalization, with pre-trained ResNet-50~\citep{he2016deep}.
-Moreover, \citet{yu2021empirical} provide empirical evidence that large-scale pre-trained models could play an important role in domain generalization by providing their generalization power.
+The main goal of domain generalization is to build generalized models that also perform the target task (\textit{e.g.,} classification) well on unseen domains (\textit{e.g.,} \buru{realistic photo} images) when only source domains (\textit{e.g.,} \buru{cartoon or sketch} images) are accessible during model optimization.
+Early domain generalization studies~\cite{muandet2013domain,ganin2016domain,li2018domain} have focused on learning domain-invariant representations across the source domains.
+However, \cite{gulrajani2021in} have recently shown that simple empirical risk minimization (ERM)~\cite{vapnik1999nature} outperforms the previous methods on \textsc{DomainBed}, a benchmark for domain generalization, with pre-trained ResNet-50~\cite{he2016deep}.
+Moreover, \cite{yu2021empirical} provide empirical evidence that large-scale pre-trained models could \buru{enhance} domain generalization by \buru{leveraging} their generalization power.